viaacode/sip-specification/sip_structure/5_structure_package.md

 1. TOC
 {:toc}

-The package level is the top level of the meemoo SIP and consists of at least a `mets.xml` file, a `/metadata` directory and a `/representations` directory.
+The package level is the top level of the meemoo SIP and consists of at least a `METS.xml` file, a `/metadata` directory and a `/representations` directory.
 It contains information about the IE(s) of the SIP and the SIP as a whole.

 The package level may contain a `/documentation` and a `/schemas` directory.